yonatantussa/lab-web-app/README.md

 This project is a Flask-based web application designed for managing and monitoring networked devices, including lab equipment and SATCOM systems.
 The application provides real-time access to device information, control over relay states, live video feeds from RTSP cameras, and network monitoring via LibreNMS.

 **Power Controls**: Users can remotely control the state of relays, which are critical for managing various configurations within the networked environment.
+New devices are automatically discovered and added.

 **Live Video Feeds**: The application supports live streaming of video from RTSP cameras, providing users with a visual feed of SATCOM antennas.

-**Network Monitoring**: Integrated with LibreNMS, the application enables comprehensive network monitoring.
+**Network Monitoring**: Integrated with LibreNMS, the application enables monitors the network of the lab environment.
 It tracks device status, internet connectivity, and SNMP results.
+New devices on the network are automatically discovered and added.

 **IP Subnet Calculator**: Users can calculate subnet information based on IP address and subnet mask represented in CIDR notation.